Commonwealth Countries League

 The Commonwealth Countries League (CCL), founded in 1925 as the British Commonwealth League, is a voluntary pan-Commonwealth civil society organisation.
 The objectives are to secure equality of liberties, status and opportunities between men and women and to promote mutual understanding throughout the Commonwealth.
 The CCL is non-party and is open to men and women from all countries.
 It promotes the education of girls and young women and links together women’s organisations throughout the Commonwealth.
 In particular it raises money for its associated charity, the Commonwealth Girls Education Fund.

 History, Structure and Governance

 History

 The CCL grew from the British Commonwealth League, which in turn grew out of the British Dominion Suffrage Union (founded 1914).

 The BCL was conceived as an idea in 1923 by a group of women who had been involved in the suffrage movement including Myra Sadd Brown, the League's first Treasurer.
 A group of Australian women had come to London to march in the suffrage parades in support of the British suffragettes, their main aim being to support women of any ethnicity, in other Dominions and colonies to get the vote.
 Women also came from India, the Caribbean, South Africa and other countries.
 The BCL was established to “promote equality of liberties, status and opportunities between women and men, and to encourage mutual understanding throughout the Commonwealth”.
-This was formally instituted as the CCL in 1925.
+Myra Sadd Brown's daughter talks about her mother's BCL involvement in an interview with the historian, Brian Harrison, conducted as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Appointed the League's secretary in 1925, the feminist activist, Marjorie Chave Collisson, was also interviewed as part of the project and spoke at length about the League, including its structure, work, position in the women's movement, first conference in 1925, and its president at various time, Margery Corbett-Ashby.
+Corbett Ashby's November 1976 interview in the project talks about the League's relationship with the International Women's Suffrage Alliance and the National Union of Women's Suffrage Societies.
+The first librarian of the Women's Service Library, later the Fawcett Library, and now the Women's Library, Vera Douie, refers in her interview to the connection between the BCL and the Fawcett Library, and to the BCL's addition of content to the library.